What Is Positional Plagiocephaly?

 - Crowding in the womb due to a multiple pregnancy or fibroids in the uterus that causes pressure on the baby’s head.

-Symptoms of Positional Plagiocephaly
+Features of Positional Plagiocephaly

 The most common area of a positional plagiocephaly is the back of the head, but sometimes the forehead can become uneven.